kfcampbell/kfcampbell.github.io/_posts/2020-05-31-go-for-csharp-people-part-one.markdown

 Go tends to align well with a couple of different use cases.
 Its small binary size, concurrency tooling, and fast execution speed means it's frequently used for high-volume distributed webservices, most frequently ones that speak RPC but RESTful services as well.
 Some of these factors also make it useful for writing CLIs or interactive tools for testing services.
 You'll commonly see a simple CLI included with a Twirp service for testing purposes here at GitHub.

-Go plays pretty nicely with C, and includes functionality that both let applications call C code from Go, and export Go code to C standard libraries (which can then be called by numerous other languages, including C, Node, Python, Java, and Ruby).
+Go plays pretty nicely with C, and includes functionality that both lets applications call C code from Go, and export Go code to C standard libraries (which can then be called by numerous other languages, including C, Node, Python, Java, and Ruby).
 For this reason, it's a common choice when writing libraries and frameworks, even ones that need to integrate with other languages.

 Many of the attributes discussed above also make Go a reliable choice for automation, monitoring, and data processing tools.
 For more information on what the Go community is using the language for, you can view the results of the [yearly developer survey](https://blog.golang.org/survey2019-results).

-Go is a highly-opinionated language.
+Go is a highly opinionated language.
 All Go source code is formatted the same, thanks to the `gofmt` command.
 Uncapitalized members are always kept private, whereas capitalized ones are public (there are no `public`/`private` modifier keywords!).
 There is no concept of inheritance; instead the language enforces composition.
 All of these decisions require every developer to either get with the program or leave, but once you re-align your thinking to the Go way of doing things, it allows for a surprising amount of speed and freedom.

 ## Basic similarities and differences